-As a community leader, he has supported numerous non-profits and charities over the years in both Louisiana and Mississippi while continuing to assist those who share his love for the game of football.
+As a Community Leader Archie has supported numerous non-profits and charities over the years in both Louisiana and Mississippi while continuing to assist those who share his love for the game of football.
 He has been recognized across the nation for his character, integrity and leadership on and off the field.

-In April, Archie was honored with the Football Bowl Associations Champions Award and this past year, he was recognized as the 2018 Walter Camp Football Foundation Distinguished American Award recipient, the Southeastern Conference Legend’s 2018 Mike Slive Distinguished Service Award selection and awarded the National World War II Museum’s American Spirit Medallion; Past recipients of this award include former President George H.W.
-Bush, Tom Brokaw and Gen. Colin Powell.
+In 2019, Archie was honored with the Football Bowl Associations Champions Award.
+He was also recognized as the 2018 Walter Camp Football Foundation Distinguished American Award recipient, the Southeastern Conference Legend’s 2018 Mike Slive Distinguished Service Award recipient and proudly awarded the National World War II Museum’s American Spirit Medallion (Past recipients of this award include former President George H.W.
+Bush, Tom Brokaw and Gen. Colin Powell).

-Archie also received the prestigious Gold Medal Award (2016) from the National Football Foundation and College Hall of Fame, became the eighth recipient in 2013 of the NFL’s prestigious “Pat Summerall Award” and in 2004 honored as the recipient of the Davey O’Brien Legends Award.
+Other honors include the prestigious Gold Medal Award (2016) from the National Football Foundation and College Hall of Fame, the eighth recipient in 2013 of the NFL’s prestigious “Pat Summerall Award” and in 2004 honored as the recipient of the Davey O’Brien Legends Award.

 A portion of the Manning Passing Academy proceeds is donated to Special Olympics Louisiana and Bridge House/Grace House New Orleans.
-Archie and Peyton have written a book entitled “Manning: A Father, His Sons and A Football Legacy” and also have a national quarterback award named after the family – the Manning Award, hosted by the Sugar Bowl Committee, in honor of Archie, Peyton and Eli.
-This award is the only national quarterback award that considered the candidates post-season play.
+Archie and Peyton have written a book entitled “Manning: A Father, His Sons and A Football Legacy'' and also have a national quarterback award named after the family – the Manning Award, hosted by the Sugar Bowl Committee, in honor of Archie, Peyton and Eli.
+This award is the only national quarterback award that considers the candidates postseason play.

 For almost four decades, the Manning family and the quarterback position have been practically synonymous with one another.
 As such, their summer vacations always revolve around the annual Manning Passing Academy, a family-owned and managed football camp that embraces the basic fundamentals of football while catering to the offensive skill positions of RB, TE, WR…and of course QB.